Christendom-College-Coding-Club/Christendom-Typesetter-Documentation/Quickstart_Guide.md

 pops up.

 ### Step 3: Start writing!
-Create a new text file in your folder, and start writing.
+Create a new text file (.txt) in your folder, and start writing.
 Save that text file, go to your
 Christendom Typesetter window, and click